KTSF: Growing Asian programming

 KTSF's efforts to broaden its advertiser appeal continued in the 1990s and 2000s, as the Asian-American population in the Bay Area experienced further growth.
 In 2000, the station had total revenue of $12.5 million, more than doubling from four years prior.
 Channel 26's major advertisers included such blue-chip names as AT&T, Bank of America, Disney, JCPenney, Nissan, and United Airlines.
 In 2005, KTSF became the first Asian-language station to be rated by Nielsen Media Research.

-Lillian Lincoln Howell continued to be involved in the station well into her 80s, still attending weekly meetings in spite of slowly losing her hearing.
+Lillian Lincoln Howell continued to be involved in the station well into her eighties, still attending weekly meetings in spite of slowly losing her hearing.
 She died in 2014 at the age of 93.

 In the 2000s, KTSF experimented with several new types of local productions.
 Talk Tonight, a call-in program originally hosted by Orlando Shih, debuted in 2000.
 KTSF also trialed several series aimed at younger audiences.
 In 2003, it marketed Road Trip USA, a Mandarin-language reality game show in which four Chinese teams would race from Boston to Miami; a year later, channel 26 debuted Stir, an English-language program.

 KTSF lost its Japanese-language programming between 2011 and 2014.
 In April 2011, Tokyo TV left KTSF and moved to a subchannel of KCNS and later KEXT-CD (channel 27).
 In March 2014, Fuji TV discontinued its relationship with KTSF after more than 33 years; KTSF's programming director cited competition with online platforms, declining viewership, and low advertising revenue.